GalIdanPenga/Perfect/README.md

 ## How It Works

 1. **Define Flows** - Write Python workflows using `@task` and `@flow` decorators
-2. **Register Flows** - Python client registers flows with the backend via REST API
+2. **Call Flows** - Flows are registered with Perfect only when you call them (lazy registration)
-3. **Trigger Execution** - Click trigger button in the UI to execute flows
+3. **Register Flows** - Python client registers flows with the backend via REST API on first call
-4. **Long Polling** - Python client continuously polls the backend for execution requests
+4. **Trigger Execution** - Click trigger button in the UI to execute flows
-5. **Execute & Report** - Client executes tasks and sends progress updates back to the server
+5. **Long Polling** - Python client continuously polls the backend for execution requests
-6. **Real-Time Updates** - UI displays live execution progress with weighted progress bars
+6. **Execute & Report** - Client executes tasks and sends progress updates back to the server
-7. **Persistent History** - All flows and runs are stored in SQLite database
+7. **Real-Time Updates** - UI displays live execution progress with weighted progress bars
-8. **Heartbeat Monitoring** - Client sends heartbeats; flows marked failed if client disconnects
+8. **Persistent History** - All flows and runs are stored in SQLite database
-9. **Auto Shutdown** - Client automatically stops after all registered flows complete
+9. **Heartbeat Monitoring** - Client sends heartbeats; flows marked failed if client disconnects

 ## Architecture